newbie1668/newbie1668/README.md

   public starter for location-first products, extracted from real map-product patterns.
 - 🤖 **[Claude Code for PMs](https://github.com/newbie1668/claude-code-pm-demo)** -
-  demo and workshop playbook for product managers using AI coding agents.
+  A Demo and workshop playbook I did for product managers on how to use AI coding agents.
 - ☕ **[Pour Tutor](https://github.com/newbie1668/latte-art-tutor)** -
   AI-assisted coaching loop for latte-art practice.
+Built for a one hour Codex hackathon
 - 🥟 **[Bao To Me Website](https://github.com/newbie1668/bao-to-me-website)** -
-  production small-business website with local SEO and practical update paths.
+  First ever project with Claude code.
+A live small-business website with local SEO and practical update paths.

 ## Flagship build